CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.2-Virtual_Machine/lab3.2-virtual_machine.md

 Let's suppose your organization also wants to support accessing the bastion host via a VPN.
 To enable this access, we will modify the firewall rules to allow TCP traffic on port 1194.

 Add the following to the security group in the `bastion.tf` file.
-To see where to add the code, go to the Terraform documentation page for "aws_security_group".
+To see where to add the code, go to the Terraform documentation page for "google_compute_firewall".
 (Or you can look at the code in the solution folder of this lab.)

 ```
 resource "google_compute_firewall" "vpn" {